 He's stopped by on a whim.
 I'm alone, keeping the range open, though it's empty of shooters, til five, out of formality, but really I volunteered to work the shift so I could type up and print off journal entries.
 Having access to computers is new, so I haven't decided if I want to start working digital or continue writing in notebooks.
 Out of compromise, I keep the journal in digits but also print off the pages and tape them into the notebook so that it will not remain half-empty.

 He might be blonde, but his hair is so short, hard to tell.
 He has blue eyes.
 Something about him; I can't understand why he sends such sadness through me like he's sad when all I can think is if I looked like him, had his pickup truck, and that innocent, charming, good-ole-boy, country-way he has about him, I'd be happy.
 It's like he knows fate is a tragedy.
-He's deployed several times, a retired marine, now in his upper-twenties.
+He's deployed several times, a retired Marine, now in his upper-twenties.
 His girlfriend sits in his pick-up truck just outside.
 I can see the old Ford 150 through the office windows.
-She is silent, sitting in the passenger seat, and still, looks like an ideal, like the girl from the films “Twilight”, with dark hair and that way she has of keeping the straight brown hair hanging over half her face and kind of moving it out of the way when something important or telling has just occurred … a kind of ongoing, feminine body language saying specific things.
+She is silent, sitting in the passenger seat, looks like the girl from the films “Twilight”, with dark hair and that way she has of keeping the straight brown hair hanging over part of her face and kind of moving it out of the way when something important or telling has just occurred … a kind of ongoing, feminine body language saying specific things.

 They seem to be talking amongst themselves, driving us to Andy’s restaurant where I am to beat Andy’s burger challenge for bets.